 Most people assume that dogs are to vacuum cleaners as oil is to water—they just do not mix!
+That’s unfortunate because as a dog owner, it’s critical for you to have the best vacuum for pet hair.
 Sure, most dogs are not fond of vacuum cleaners, but that does not mean that they cannot be trained to tolerate, and—dare we say—love them?

 Dogs are more malleable than most people think.

 If you don’t think that your dog can learn to change his behavior, do yourself a favor and watch “The Dog Whisperer.”

 Cesar Millan proves time and time again that dogs are capable learners; all they need is the right sense of direction.